MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/inventory-how-work-item-tracking.md

 Reclassifying item tracking for an item means changing a lot or serial number to a new lot or serial number or changing the expiration date to a new expiration date.
 If you are working with lots, you can also merge multiple lots into one.
 You perform these tasks using the item reclassification journal.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Item Reclass.
 Journal**, and then choose the related link.
 2. Fill in the line with the relevant information.
-For more information, see [Count Inventory Using Documents](inventory-how-count-inventory-with-documents.md) or [Count, Adjust, and Reclassify Inventory Using Journals](inventory-how-count-adjust-reclassify.md).
+For more information, see [Count Stock Using Documents](inventory-how-count-inventory-with-documents.md) or [Count, Adjust, and Reclassify Stock Using Journals](inventory-how-count-adjust-reclassify.md).
 3. Choose the **Item Tracking Lines** action.
 4. In the **Serial No.** or **Lot No.** field, select the current serial or lot number.
 5. If you want to enter a new item tracking number, enter it in the **New Serial No.** or **New Lot No.** field.
 If you want, you can merge one or more lots to one new or existing lot.